Spectral Curve of the Halphen Operator: Introduction

 This paper is organized as follows.
-In section 2, we recall how to factorize finite-gap operators including a finite-gap Schr\"odnger operator and a finite-gap skew-symmetric operators of third order.
-In section 3, we will prove our main theorem and list some examples.
-Some concluding remarks are given in the last section.
+In section 2, we recall the definition of the Baker--Akhiezer function and how to factorize skew-symmetric operators of third order.
+In section 3, using results of the section 2 we prove the main theorem and list some examples.